Reference

 • --progress tui|plain|none — Control the progress display on stderr.
 Default: autotui when stderr is an interactive terminal, plain otherwise (e.g. CI logs, piped stderr).

-• plain — Scrolling per-file [start N/T] / [done N/T] / [running K] lines.
+• plain — Scrolling per-file [start N/T] / [done N/T] / [running K] lines, preceded by a Discovering files under … line and occasional …N files so far milestones while the tree is enumerated.
 Use this for CI logs or anywhere the ANSI-aware mode would cause garbled output.

 • none — Suppress all progress output (equivalent to --quiet).